 Deposits and pre-acquisition costs related to purchase agreements are capitalized when paid and classified in the unaudited condensed consolidated balance sheets as deposits on real estate under option or contract (for deposits) and other assets (for pre-acquisition costs) until the related land is acquired.
 These costs are transferred to inventory at the time the land or lots are acquired.
 Nonrefundable deposits and pre-acquisition costs are charged to expense when the real estate purchase is no longer considered probable.
 If the Company intends to terminate a purchase agreement, it records a charge to earnings for the costs associated with the purchase agreement in the period such a decision is made.
-This expense is included as a component of cost of sales - homes in the unaudited condensed consolidated statements of income and totaled \$0.5 million and \$0.6 million for the three months ended August 31, 2020 and 2019, respectively.
+This expense is included as a component of cost of sales - homes in the unaudited condensed consolidated statements of income and totaled \$1.0 million and \$1.5 million for the three and six months ended November 30, 2020, respectively, and \$0.2 million and \$0.9 million for the three and six months ended November 30, 2019, respectively.